-Welcoming, connected the development of liveable urban environments.
+Welcoming, connected communities are essential for the development of liveable urban environments.
 The built environment can help support people in the development of local culture and identity.
 Rapid growth in recent years placed pressure on social infrastructure and facilities in some neighbourhoods, resulting in fewer opportunities to interact with neighbours, friends and family.

-The Mood of the Nation and Quality of Life surveys the Queenstown Lakes feel under pressure from visitors, yet the tourism industry is aware that the hospitality and manaakitaka of residents is an essential component of the visitor experience.
+The Mood of the Nation and Quality of Life surveys demonstrate that residents in the Queenstown Lakes feel under pressure from visitors, yet the tourism industry is aware that the hospitality and manaakitaka of residents is an essential component of the visitor experience.
 In the context of the COVID-19 pandemic, the community is in the process of redefining this relationship.